opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### `sandbox`

-This is a separate space where the community can add experimental features in to OpenSearch.
-There are three directories inside the sandbox - `libs`, `modules` and `plugins` - which mirror the subdirectories in the project root and have the same guidelines on where to add a new feature.
+This is where the community can add experimental features in to OpenSearch.
+There are three directories inside the sandbox - `libs`, `modules` and `plugins` - which mirror the subdirectories in the project root and have the same guidelines for deciding on where a new feature goes.
 The artifacts from `libs` and `modules` will be automatically included in the **snapshot** distributions.
 Once a certain feature is deemed worthy to be included in the OpenSearch release, it will be promoted to the corresponding subdirectory in the project root. **Note**: The sandbox code do not have any other guarantees such as backwards compatibility or long term support and can be removed at any time.

-To exclude the modules from snapshot distributions, use the `enable.sandbox` system property.
+To exclude the modules from snapshot distributions, use the `sandbox.enabled` system property.

-    ./gradlew assemble -Denable.sandbox=false
+    ./gradlew assemble -Dsandbox.enabled=false

 ### `qa`